PowerCodersOrg/powercoders.org/site/content/company/_index.md

       ###### WHAT WE PROVIDE

-      * Recruitment of IT profiles
+      * Recruitment of IT talents

       * Training of participants